17

 “…a priori, one should expect a chaotic world, which cannot be grasped by the mind in any way.
 The kind of order created by Newton’s theory of gravitation, for example, is wholly different.
 Even if man proposes the axioms of the theory, the success of such a project presupposes a high degree of ordering of the objective world, and this could not be expected a priori.
 That is the ‘miracle’ which is constantly reinforced as our knowledge expands.”

 But this is only the beginning of the problem for atheists when they claim that science “explains” things without the need for God.
 The next problem is that there is much in nature that cannot be described by referencing physical/natural laws.
-Andrews continues:
+Edgar Andrews writes in Who Made God?:

 “…When we play chess, the laws determine the moves we can make but not the moves we do make.
 That is, the laws are not deterministic; they don’t impose a particular outcome for the game.
 In the same way, the laws of nature determine what is and what is not physically possible, but they do not determine what actually occurs within the multitude of available possibilities.”